yoofyoof/iPortfolio/README.md

 Required:<br>
 -Bootstrap v4.0<br>
 -JavaScript<br>

 Optional:<br>
 -Formatting tool: Prettier v2.2.1<br>
 -Local Server: Browser Sync V. 2.26.14<br>

 <br>Class Link: https://johnguerra.co/classes/webDevelopment_spring_2021/
-**Instruction to build**:
+**Instruction to build**: <br>
--clone code from repository to your local terminal -Enter your local directory of the code in the CLI of your terminal -Start a local sever in CLI (e.g.: Browser Sync)change specific values in the index.html page to create your own portfolio.
+-clone code from repository to your local terminal<br>
+-Enter your local directory of the code in the CLI of your terminal<br>
+-Start a local sever in CLI (e.g.: Browser Sync)change specific values in the index.html page to create your own portfolio.<br>

 # Project Demo
 **Demo Part 1:** Home Section and social media links.